catenax-ng/tx-portal-assets/developer/Technical Documentation/Dev Process/How to contribute.md

 #### Commits

-We suggest the usage of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The suggestion is to use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 Here are some examples